-The machineries fitted on board ships are designed to work with maximum efficiency and run for long running hours.
-The most common and maximum energy loss from machineries is in the form of heat energy.
-This loss of heat energy has to be reduced or carried away by a cooling media to avoid malfunctioning or breakdown in the machinery.
-For this reason, cooling water systems are fitted on board ships.
+The machinery systems fitted on board ships are designed to work with maximum efficiency and run for long hours.
+The most common and maximum energy loss from machinery is in the form of heat energy.
+This loss of heat energy has to be reduced or carried away by a cooling media, such as central cooling water system, to avoid malfunctioning or breakdown of the machinery.

 There are two cooling systems used on board for the cooling purpose:

-2. Fresh water or central cooling system: Fresh water is used in a closed circuit to cool down the engine room machineries.
-The fresh water returning from the heat exchanger after cooling the machineries is further cooled by sea water in a sea water cooler.
+- Freshwater or central cooling system: Fresh water is used in a closed circuit to cool down the engine room machinery.
+The fresh water returning from the heat exchanger after cooling the machinery is further cooled by sea water in a sea-water cooler.

 Understanding Central Cooling System